PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

-## Mbed Linux CLI
+## Mbed Linux OS CLI

-The Mbed Linux CLI is a command-line interface for developing with Mbed Linux.
-Mbed Linux CLI supports
+The Mbed Linux OS CLI is a command-line interface for developing with Mbed Linux OS.
+Mbed Linux OS CLI supports
 the following operations on Mbed Linux OS devices:

- * List available devices and select device from a list.
+ * List all available devices on the network and select device from a list.
+This will allow to ommit optional device address parameter when using other Mbed Linux OS CLI commands.
  * Get a shell on a device.
  * Copy a file to/from a device.
  * Run a command on a device.